 Regular nesting box cleaning helps encourage your hens to lay.
 They like the comfort of clean boxes with a thick layer of bedding.
 There’s a wide range of materials you can use as bedding.
-Our girls like straw, and we like it because it’s easy to clean and the dirty straw makes a great addition to the compost pile.
+Our girls like straw; we like it because it’s easy to clean, and the dirty straw makes a great addition to the compost pile.
 Other bedding materials include non-treated sawdust, shredded paper, straw, and recycled newspaper pellets.
-Never use any aromatic wood, like cedar, since it’s bad for a chicken’s respiratory system.
+Never use aromatic wood, like cedar, since it’s bad for a chicken’s respiratory system.

-When you see mites on your chickens, treat them and the coop at the same time.
+When you see mites on your chickens, treat them and the coop simultaneously.
 If you only treat the chicken and not the coop, they become infested again when they enter the coop.
 At the first sign of mites, clean the chicken coop and replace all bedding.
-Sprinkle coop, nesting boxes, roosting areas, and floors with diatomaceous earth.
+Sprinkle coops, nesting boxes, roosting areas, and floors with diatomaceous earth.
 If you don’t mind chemical treatment, you can use seven dust which won’t harm your chickens.

-Laying hens need a predator proof coop to keep animals like cats, raccoons, dogs, and opossums out.
+Laying hens need a predator-proof coop to keep animals like cats, raccoons, dogs, and opossums out.
 Laying hens stay on the nests for long periods, making them an easy target for predators.
 Coop doors and gates need sturdy latches to keep raccoons from opening them.
-Place small hole wire around and under your pen and coop to deter animals from squeezing through or digging under the pen.
-Taking these extra precautions protect your chickens from injury and death and help stop the loss of eggs by predators.
+Place a small hole wire around your pen and coop to deter animals from squeezing through or digging under the enclosure.
+These extra precautions protect your chickens from injury and death and help stop the loss of eggs by predators.

-During our years of raising laying hens, we found that chickens are happiest, stay healthier, and lay more eggs while free-ranging.
-We understand not everyone can do this, but if possible, let the hens forage.
+During our years raising laying hens, we found chickens are happiest, stay healthier, and lay more eggs while free-ranging.
+We understand not everyone can do this, but let the hens forage if possible.
 Our girls are part-time free rangers.
-We let them roam while we are home, then lock them in the coop area at night to protect them from predators.
+We allow them to roam while we are home, then lock them in the coop area at night to protect them from predators.
 Part-time free-ranging is easier than you might think.
-It took a few weeks, but our girls now go inside the coop by themselves when the sun sets.
+It took a few weeks, but our girls go inside the coop by themselves when the sun sets.

 Summing it Up

-While raising laying hens you’ll find their egg production isn’t a 24/7 schedule.
-It’s normal for chickens to stop laying as the winter season approaches.
-The molting time depends on what part of the country you live.
-Those farther south have a short molting season, starting around mid-December, give-or-take a week, and ending early spring.
-In Oklahoma, they stop laying in December and start again in March, depending on our whacky weather.
-Those in colder climates have an earlier molting season that lasts much longer than the south.
+While raising laying hens, you’ll find their egg production isn’t a 24/7 schedule.
+It’s normal for chickens to stop laying as the winter approaches.
+The molting time depends on what part of the country you live in.
+Those farther south have a short molting season, starting around mid-December, give or take a week, and ending early spring.
+In Oklahoma, they stop laying in December and begin again in March, depending on our wacky weather.
+Those in colder climates have an earlier molting season that lasts longer than the south.

-If your girls stop laying at any other time, there’s a reason.
+If your girls stop laying any other time, there’s a reason.
 First, consider the age of your hens.
-They have a pre-determined amount of eggs they’ll lay during their lifetime.
+They have a pre-determined number of eggs they’ll lay during their lifetime.
 Once gone, your hens quit laying.
-If your hens are still young, then look at some of the tips we listed above.
+If your hens are still young, look at some of the abovementioned tips.

 So, are your hens laying?